On algebraic integers in short intervals and near smooth curves: Abstract

 \section{Abstract}

 In 1970 A. Baker and W. Schmidt introduced regular systems of numbers and vectors, showing that the set of real algebraic numbers forms a regular system on any fixed interval.
 This fact was used to prove several important results in the metric theory of transcendental numbers.
-In this paper the concept of a regular system is applied to the set of algebraic integers $\alpha$ in short intervals of length depending on the height of $\alpha$.
+In this paper the concept of a regular system is applied to the set of algebraic integers $\alpha$ of height $\leq Q$ in intervals of length depending on $Q$.